Learning Center

-The Learning Center takes in the whole of all daily activities and the landscape.
+The Learning Center at The Ranch takes in the whole of all daily activities and the landscape.
 It is a Living Learning Center focused on experience, the wisdom and lessons gained, and the global sharing and outreach of that information.

 Humankind shares a sacred kinship that flourishes when we recognize our abilities to share our talents and time in ways that benefit one another.
 Sacred Ground has been a gathering place for sustainable culture, a school for the peoples from around the world.
 We learn from and exchange our unique gifts, while pursuing our commitment to 'sacred living' as we learn to live in greater harmony with ourselves, our environment and each other.